pgdemiranda/ml_capstone2024/README.md

 Similar to the approach taken in the Midterm project, instead of using the `DictVectorizer` class to transform feature-value mappings into vectors, the `Pipeline` class was used.
 This approach allows for the application of various encoding methods while maintaining a structured and organized transformation workflow for the dataset.

 3. Hyperparameter Tuning and Cross-Validation
-All parameter evaluation and cross-validation were conducted using the `GridSearchCV` function from Scikit-Learn.
+All parameter evaluation and cross-validation were conducted using different techniques such as `GridSearchCV`, `BayesianSearchCV` functions from Scikit-Learn and Scikit Optimizer, and even simple hold-out dataset.
 While the instructions remained consistent with standard practices, the implementation leveraged this single, versatile method to streamline the process.

+4. Separate Notebooks
+To accommodate the unique preprocessing requirements of different Machine Learning models, separate notebooks were created.
+The first notebook focuses on linear models, the second covers tree-based and gradient-boosting models, and the third is dedicated to a neural network.
+This structure was designed to keep the workflows organized and should be considered during the project evaluation.
+Details of the entire process are provided in the notebook subsection below.

 ## Dataset
 The dataset provides a historical record of vehicle prices extracted from the official FIPE (Fundação Instituto de Pesquisas Econômicas) Table through its public consultation platform: [FIPE Vehicle Prices]().
 The dataset for this project was downloaded from [Tabela Fipe - Histórico de Preços Kaggle Competition](https://www.kaggle.com/datasets/franckepeixoto/tabela-fipe?select=tabela-fipe-historico-precos.csv) and contains